Braves vs. Rockies Player Props Betting Odds

 Olson Stats

-- Matt Olson has collected 132 hits with 24 doubles, two triples, 43 home runs and 84 walks.
+- Matt Olson has put up 133 hits with 24 doubles, three triples, 43 home runs and 86 walks.
 He has driven in 112 runs with one stolen base.

-- Olson has picked up a hit in four straight games.
-During his last five outings he is batting .368 with three doubles, a walk and four RBI.
+- Olson heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .421 with three doubles, a triple, three walks and four RBI.

 Olson Recent Games